janousy/CDL/bbc/BBC.md

 The deployment is solely performed through a GitLab pipeline on the `master` branch only:

 - The model wrapper loads the model artifacts from DeterminedAI, including its dependencies such as the vocabulary and the classes.
-- A build-step builds and pushes a Docker image for the Seldon micro-service , using the model wrapper `bbc/deploy/NewsModel.py` defined to perform predictions.
+- A build-step builds and pushes a Docker image for the Seldon micro-service, using the model wrapper `bbc/deploy/NewsModel.py` defined to perform predictions.
-- Another GitLab job then deploys the wrapped model to the Kubernetes cluster, using the deployment manifest `bbc/deploy/deploy.yaml` .
+- Another GitLab job then deploys the wrapped model to the Kubernetes cluster, using the deployment manifest `bbc/deploy/deploy.yaml`.

 Seldon exposes a Swagger API documentation, where we can test our endpoint: